Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences

+Despite the vast potential of deep learning for hyperspectral mapping \cite{8697135}, it has found limited applicability for geoscientific applications, primarily due to the challenges associated with validation and the benchmarking of adapted algorithms \cite{9527092}.
+Ground truth is difficult to establish for large-scale datasets, due to the limited accessibility of geological outcrops, their inherently complex and heterogeneous mineralogical composition as well as the traditionally rather subjective definition of lithological domains by geological experts based on mostly visual criteria.
+While simulated datasets have been used in the past, they do not yet capture the complexity and variability of real-world geological environments.
+The rather novel concept of 3D digital spectral outcrops (e.g., hyperclouds) is causing further complications due to the unstructured and complex nature of spectral point cloud data, which is incompatible with most state-of-the-art algorithms.
+Current approaches partially solve these issues by simplifying the dataset either spatially (working in the 2D image space \cite{ibrahim2021exploiting}) or spectrally (segmentation based on selected features \cite{chen2019hyperspectral}) before applying segmentation in 2D or 3D, respectively.
+For both ways, the potential of the dataset is not fully exploited and important information might be lost in the process.
 Geological scenes are preferred over highly structured scenes for benchmarking deep learning models in geosciences due to their complexity, variability, and real-world relevance.
 Geological scenes exhibit various features like rock formations, mineralogy, and topography, creating a realistic and challenging testing environment for deep learning algorithms.
 Class boundaries are diffused in the geological scenes and the classes are highly mixed.
 Benchmarking geological scenes enhance the models' generalization capability and learning new patterns and features from the training data, allowing them to adapt to new unseen geological scenarios and making them more robust and reliable in real-world applications.
 Additionally, it enables researchers to understand deep learning models' performance in capturing geological information and aligns with the needs of geoscientific applications.